sparcopen/infrastructure/_posts/2022-06-23-executive summary.md

 title: "Executive Summary"
 category: interfolio-acquisition
 tags: Elsevier # Tags are topics.
 Use the file name (minus the .md)
-description: "This analysis details the risks posed by this acquisition, what institutions should watch for, and how institutions may consider responding." # This shows up in the sidebar, and on Google!
+description: "Elsevier recently completed its planned acquisition of Interfolio, the leader in a rapidly emerging category of products known as Faculty Information Systems (FIS).
+This deal exemplifies many of the worrying trends described in SPARC’s ongoing market analyses over the past four years.
+As the pace of market concentration continues to accelerate across the research enterprise, the academic community will be best served by adopting a proactive approach that considers, in advance, the potential for future consolidation and begins to build the case for regulatory intervention before the next merger or acquisition is announced." # This shows up in the sidebar, and on Google!
 permalink: /interfolio-acquisition/executive-summary # This is the link it'll show up at.
 pdf: